Have you ever wondered how carbs affect our blood sugars? Just look at all these handy sugar charts! You'll never touch some foods again!

 We all know by now how sugar in food and drink raises our blood glucose, but how many of us understand how carbs in everyday foods such as bread, cereal, granola, bananas, and rice affect us too?

-These infographics are a real eye-opener.
-Because once you realise that all carbohydrates affect our blood glucose, you will understand how to make better food choices.
+Once you realise that all carbohydrates affect your blood glucose, you will understand how to make better food choices.
+You can also see the keto diet food chart if you wish to start a low-carb or keto diet.

-These incredibly easy-to-follow infographics have been kindly shared from PHC Public Health Collaboration with permission.
+Dr Unwin's sugar charts are incredibly easy-to-follow infographics.
+They have been kindly shared by PHC Public Health Collaboration with permission.

 However, it's not just about healthcare professionals and patients for use, as many members of the public are handing these out to friends and family to inform them about their choices for better health.
 Sam Feltham, Director of the PHC.